Carhul/Task_Manager/README.md

 ### Features ###

-The web application has a responsive layout with a reverse mindset relative to the mobile-first way of thinking.
-As it will be used at the office, and desktop screen.
+The web application has a responsive layout with a reverse mindset relative to the mobile-first way of thinking, as it will be used at the office, and desktop screen.
 But of course it can also be used from a phone.

 Features that have been implemented: